 Employment and Salary Information

-The bail bondsman's main duties includes educating the defendant on the bail process, obtaining collateral from the defendant to cover bail, ensuring all documents are signed, securing the bond from the insurance company, and delivering the bond to court.
-The bondsman also ensures that the defendant upholds his part of the bond agreement.
+The bail bondsman's main duties includes educating the defendant on the bail process, obtaining collateral from the defendant to cover bail, ensuring all documents are signed, securing the bond from the insurance company and delivering the bond to court.
+The bondsman also ensures that the defendant upholds their part of the bond agreement.
 If the defendant violates the terms of the bail bond, the bondsman may legally apprehend and turn in the defendant.